jam-do/jam-site/src/md/jam-x.md

 ### What's under the hood?

-&lt;jam-x&gt; is based on Symbiote.js library, which is created for the advanced integration purposes in front-end development.
+&lt;jam-x&gt; is based on&nbsp;[Symbiote.js](https://symbiotejs.org/)&nbsp;library, which is created for the advanced integration purposes in front-end development.
 The core feature of Symbiote.js - is that Symbiote-components are able to analyse their own environment and usage context.
 And those components could be represented as custom HTML-tags in the source document.

 This technology is well-tested and work perfectly in the huge amount of cases.